Definition of hand in English:

 - In May, eight caravans were taken straight off the road, mainly because they were too heavy for the vehicles towing them, while two fixed penalties and 13 warnings were handed out for the same reason.

-- Give someone or something, or the responsibility for someone or something, to someone else: her parents handed her over to be brought up by her grandparentsMore example sentences
+- Give someone or something, or the responsibility for someone or something, to someone else: hand the matter over to the policeMore example sentences

 - He told Scotland on Sunday that Dewar hadn't known about the secret cost increases at the time because responsibility for the project had been handed over to Steel.